The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 Customer ID targeting

-Apply specific revenue and payout rules only when certain customer IDs are detected.
+Apply this revenue and payout group only when certain customer IDs are detected.
 This can be useful for:

 Special arrangements with enterprise clients